Pediatric Physical Therapy Treatments For Torticollis

 If you need a physical therapist trained to treat torticollis in infants, then look no further than District Speech.

-Our therapists are trained in pediatric physical therapy and will work with you to help your baby develop into a happy, healthy child.
+Our physical therapists are trained in pediatric conditions and will work with you to help your baby develop into a happy, healthy child.

 Contact District Speech today for a consultation.